(The PDA conference in Perth on November 11, 2025)

 Capability versus capacity

-Capability means that a given skill exists.
+The word capability means that a given skill is present.

 Aligning expectations